davis-andy/Python/CIS 012 - Intro to programming, Python/Chapter 8 Assignments/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;colon): \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**13:30**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The day of the week will be read as one of following pairs of character values: \
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The day of the week will be read as one of following pairs of character values, which are stored in two variables of type string (ex. a, b = "Mo"): \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Mo Tu We Th Fr Sa Su**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Be sure to allow the user to use either uppercase or lowercase letters or a combination of the two.
 The number of minutes will be input as a